 Lindenwood University has non-campus housing that campus security and the St. Charles Police Department monitor for criminal activity.
-Lindenwood has no non-campus student organization facilities that would require monitoring by the university or local police agencies.
+Lindenwood does not have any non-campus student organization facilities that would require monitoring by the university or local police agencies.